 Be Open To Trying Different Gear

 Specs look great on paper, but you don't really know a camera until you've used it, and you've learned the quirks, and the workarounds as well.

 If you've told me 6 years ago that I would get rid of all the Cine equipment and just get a photo camera and enjoy life just as much or even more, I would not have believed any of it.

 But, the X100F was exactly what I needed for that year abroad, and exactly what I needed in my life, a change of pace, location, energy, and mindset.
 Here are a couple of samples from my X100F...

-So be open to testing and play with equipment, cameras are just tools...
+So be open to testing and playing with the equipment, cameras are just tools...
 Very important tools, but tools nonetheless.

 This is a summary of my YouTube Video, you can watch the whole piece linked here: